“A New Kind of Surrealism”

-The few detractors of The Sopranos call into question the show’s frequent pit-stops into Tony’s dreams (especially in later seasons).
+The few detractors of The Sopranos call into question the show’s frequent detours into Tony’s dreams (especially in later seasons).
 I can understand where some of these views come from but, personally, I’m a big fan of this aspect.
 They go a long way in expanding the scope of the show, tossing in a little metaphysical voodoo to go along with with your traditional mob thrills.

-The Sopranos‘ earlier dream sequences could probably be called Lynchian, but “Isabella” and other surreal Sopranos classics like “Funhouse” and “The Test Dream” have their own signature touch.
+Even though some of The Sopranos‘ earlier dream sequences could be dubbed as “Lynchian,” the dreams depicted in “Isabella” have their own signature touch.
 The trick is that the dream sequences are based in realism.
 The dreamers don’t act any differently than they would in the waking world, and so the otherworldly quality has a grounding in reality.

-In the hospital, the feds and Agent Harris briefly talk to Tony and Carmela regarding a possible witness-protection deal.
-It is a great scene, once again underlying Family and family.
-The exchanges between Tony and Carm are perfect: “I took an oath, Carm.”
-“What are you, some kid in a treehouse?”
+At the hospital, Agent Harris briefly talks to Tony and Carmela about a potential witness-protection deal.
+It’s another great scene, once again underlying Tony’s two families.
+The exchanges between Tony and his wife are perfect.

 - Also, later in the episode, Tony goes up to bed right before another Isabella scene, implying that it all happened while dreaming.